Thall, Khyber Pakhtunkhwa: Overview and history

-It is administratively subdivided into two Union Councils.
-It is separated from the North Waziristan Agency by the Kurram River.
-The Peshawar-Thall and Thall-Parachinar road passes from here which is an important route of this area.
+The town is administratively subdivided into two Union Councils.
+It is separated from the North Waziristan District by the Kurram River.
+The Peshawar-Tal and Tal-Parachinar road passes from here which is an important route of this area.
 It is around 4 hours drive from Peshawar and about 3 hours from Kohat.

-A major Bazaar or market of this region is located here which is a hub for traders from Kurram agency, Afghanistan and adjoining areas.
-The Historic Thall fort built by the British in 1909 is located here, which serves as the HQ for Thall Scouts, a Paramilitary unit of FC.
+A major Bazaar or market of this region is located here which is a hub for traders from Kurram, Afghanistan and adjoining areas.
+The historic Thall fort built by the British in 1909 is located here, which serves as the HQ for Thall Scouts, a paramilitary unit of FC.

 During hot weather people visit the Wali Chena (Wali Spring), a small spring with cold water, where they can bathe.
 There is a small forest named Toor Koot, which is popular for outings and picnics.

+Demographics

 Population

-The population of Thall (Tall), according to 1998 consensus, is 25,355.
-The population of Thall, according to official consensus, over the years is shown in the table below.
+As of the 2023 census, Thall had a population of 30,977.
+The population was 25,355, according to the 1998 census.

 Education

 There are many public and private sector educational institutes.
-The most prominent are Govt Degree College Thall (boys) and Govt Girls Degree College Thall (girls).
+The most prominent are Govt Degree College Thall for boys and Govt Girls Degree College Thall.